 The Anchorage is the first feature film from C.W.
 Winter & Anders Edström.
 Their previous film, One Plus One 2 (2003), was made in collaboration with guitarist Derek Bailey.
 Their film/video work has shown at such venues as the Institute of Contemporary Art (Boston), Centre national de la photographie (Paris), Kunstmuseum Wolfsburg, Fotomuseum Winterthur, NRW-Forum (Düsseldorf), the Wexner Center for the Arts (Columbus), the Tokyo Metropolitan Museum of Photography, and the National Museum of Modern Art (Kyoto).
 They are currently in production on their second feature film, Occident's March.

 C.W.
 Winter was born in Newport Beach, California.
-In 2007, he received his M.F.A. from the California Institute of the Arts.
+He received his M.F.A. from the California Institute of the Arts.
 His writing appears in such publications as Cinema Scope, Moving Image Source, Purple, and Too Much.
 He is currently a DPhil candidate in Fine Art at The Ruskin School of Art as a Clarendon Scholar at Wolfson College, University of Oxford.
 He lives in Oxford and Los Angeles.

 Anders Edström was born in Frösö, Sweden.
-For over two decades, his work has been widely published and has exhibited at such venues as the Musée d'art moderne (Paris), the Centre Pompidou, and the MMK Museum für Moderne Kunst Frankfurt.
+For nearly three decades, his work has been widely published and has exhibited at such venues as the Musée d'art moderne (Paris), the Centre Pompidou, and the MMK Museum für Moderne Kunst Frankfurt.
 He lives in Stockholm.